Orkney and Shetland Labour candidate is Edinburgh-based former Welsh nationalist

-Election hopeful Conor Savage stood in Bangor for Plaid Cymru, who want Wales to be independent, in a 2017 council vote.
+Election hopeful Conor Savage stood in Bangor for Plaid Cymru, which wants Wales to be independent, in a 2017 council vote.

-Climate change expert Mr Savage works in a senior environmental role for Sainsbury’s in the capital, more than 300 miles away from the seat he is contesting.
+The climate change specialist works in an environmental role for Sainsbury’s in the capital, more than 300 miles away from the seat he is contesting.

-It’s understood the party feared it would be unable to find a candidate to stand in the Lib Dem-held seat, which it is highly unlikely to win.
+It’s understood the party feared it would be unable to find a candidate to stand in the Lib Dem-held seat, which polls show Labour has no chance of winning.

-Labour has also picked a London Councillor, named Eva Kestner, to stand in Caithness, Sutherland and Easter Ross.
+Labour has also picked a London councillor, Eva Kestner, to stand in Caithness, Sutherland and Easter Ross.

 It comes days after it was reported Sir Keir Starmer’s party has picked a Canterbury councillor to run for an Angus seat.

-A source joked: “To be honest it is not unusual for the Labour candidate in Orkney and Shetland to come from Edinburgh.
+A Lib Dem source joked: “To be honest it is not unusual for the Labour candidate in Orkney and Shetland to come from Edinburgh.

 “A background in Plaid Cymru though is a bit more unusual.”